 The Consolidated Entity's lending portfolio is primarily comprised of mortgage loans secured by residential properties.
-All residential properties held as security are physically valued by a registered independent valuer.
+All residential properties are appropriately valued in line with Board-approved policy.
 Lenders mortgage insurance is required where the loan to valuation ratio exceeds 80%.
 The Consolidated Entity's portfolio also includes unsecured personal loans.